urbit/old-doc/guide/2-cli.md

     readme helo
     ~talsur-todres/try/1>

-This is sort of like being in a detatched HEAD in git.
+This is sort of like being in a detached HEAD in git.

 3